Bicycle rules, standards and safety

-There are standard requirements that need to be met before a bicycle can be considered legal for use on roads and shared paths.
+There are standard requirements that need to be met before a bicycle can be considered legal for use on public roads and shared paths.

-For the rules and regulations related to bicycles, please visit the Road Safety Commission cycling web pages.
+For the rules and regulations related to bicycles including e-bikes, visit the Road Safety Commission cycling web pages.

 |Australasian Legal Information Institute (AustLII): Road Traffic Code 2000 - Reg 228|